Menu

 IT support/web developer/graphic designer

 The information technology sector is developing in Chiang Mai, and this often requires foreign expertise.
-Chiang Mai has numerous software houses that complete projects that are outsourced from international companies, and there are various cyber cafes that cater to start-ups.
-There are a lot of animators in Chiang Mai who are doing contract work for Japanese and American cartoons and adverts, and there is also an emerging industry that focuses on creating mobile phone apps.
+Chiang Mai has numerous software houses that complete projects outsourced from international companies, and there are various cyber cafes that cater to start-ups.
+Many animators in Chiang Mai do contract work for Japanese and American cartoons and adverts, and there is also an emerging industry that focuses on creating mobile phone apps.
 You will be considered especially valuable if you have skills that are hard to find locally.

-The good thing about this industry is you can work remotely.
-Aside from being hired in a Thai company, you can also apply to freelance platforms and on-call services.
+The good thing about this industry is that you can work remotely.
+In addition to being hired by a Thai company, you can also apply to freelance platforms and on-call services.

 NGOs

-There are lots of active Non-Government Organisations in Thailand, and most are based out of the buzzing city of Bangkok.
+There are lots of active non-governmental organizations in Thailand, and most of them are based in the buzzing city of Bangkok.
 These positions are sometimes by a contract of several years.
 It is a great place to start and get a good shot in your CV.

 Freelancing

-In recent years, Chiang Mai has also become a paradise for digital nomads, entrepreneurs and bloggers, thanks to its fast WiFi/4G connection, co-working spaces, low-cost living and networking opportunities.
+In recent years, Chiang Mai has also become a paradise for digital nomads, entrepreneurs, and bloggers, thanks to its fast WiFi/4G connection, co-working spaces, low-cost living, and networking opportunities.
 Freelance online writing is also a great way to supplement your income if the day job that you find doesn't pay as much as you would like.
+Keep in mind, though, that freelancing in Thailand is technically illegal if you don't have the right visa and work permit.

 Finding a job in Chiang Mai

-In the field of IT, BarCamp Chiang Mai and TEDx are considered to be useful forums for networking with the local IT industry.
-It's also worth popping into the various co-working spaces around the city to meet like-minded people that may have some advice.
+In the IT field, BarCamp Chiang Mai and TEDx are useful forums for networking with the local IT industry.
+It's also worth popping into the various co-working spaces around the city to meet like-minded people who may have some advice.

-Besides, consider looking on job websites and through the job sections in local newspapers.
-Identify a few companies for which you would like to work, then send out your CV with a motivation letter.
+Besides, consider looking at job websites.
+Identify a few companies for which you would like to work, then send out your CV with a letter of introduction.

-If you are a high-level professional with lots of experience in your niche, you may also want to consider going through a head-hunting agency like Michael Page.
+If you are a high-level professional with extensive experience in your niche, you may also want to consider working with a head-hunting agency like Michael Page.

 Working hours and holidays in Thailand